 A Neighborhood Input session for neighbors of the future library (249 N. Main St.) has been scheduled for Wednesday, March 20 from 6:30-7:30 PM at the Oregon Village Hall.
 This is an opportunity for neighbors of the property to share their input on the new library and site before design begins.

 The contract with OPN Architects (Madison, WI) was approved in a joint meeting with the Village Board and Library Board.
 Costs will be paid for with impact fees.
 The initial contract includes conceptual design and space needs assessment.

 The Library Board has selected OPN Architects (Madison, WI) to complete the preliminary architectural services (conceptual design) included in our recent request for proposal.
 We are working in partnership with the Village Administrator and Village Attorney to pursue a contract with that firm.
 Once contract terms are agreed upon, the contract will be presented to the Library Board and Village Boards for approval by both Boards (per the Memorandum of Understanding agreement between both boards).
 Costs for these services will be paid for with impact fees.
 A separate contract will be needed for future phases of work.

 Hiring of Architect In Progress

-We received proposals from a number of highly qualified firms interested in providing architectural services for our new library.
+We received proposals from a number of highly qualified firms interested in providing architectural services for conceptual design for our new library.
 These were carefully reviewed by the Library Board.
 Four architectural firms have been selected to be interviewed by members of the Library Board in January.
 The contract will need to be approved by both the Village Board and Library Board.
 Then we can get started on designing our new library!

 Capital Campaign Recommended